 Work Directly With Highly Qualified Patent Attorney Who Is Also a Professional Engineer.

 You will work directly with George Williamson, a solo practitioner, who handles all cases himself, and, in strictest confidence.
-He serves clients like you throughout the United States; he is accustomed to working with inventors like you over long distances by telephone, mail, and email, and, he has associates near the U.S. Patent Office.
+He serves clients like you locally and throughout the United States; he is accustomed to working with inventors like you locally and over long distances by telephone, mail, and email, and, he has associates near the U.S. Patent Office.
 You will work directly with him so that you are fully aware of the status and in communication with him at all times during the prosecution of your case.
 Mr. Williamson has been practicing Patent Law since 1982 and holds degrees in both Law and multiple degrees in Engineering.
 He is licensed before the highest Court in the land, the United States Supreme Court, and, he is also a licensed Professional Engineer.
 He has Patent Office Registration No. 30,903.
 Click on Resume for more details on his background.

 You save money because Mr. Williamson is a solo practitioner in a small community with low overhead, where his fees are lower than the high priced patent attorneys in large law firms or larger cities, where legal fees in the range of $300-$750 per hour, or higher, are common.
 Why pay more when you can receive the same quality of patent assistance, at a fraction of the cost.
 Your initial consultation is free so call with any questions.